 What’s Garter Stitch?
 It’s a stitch pattern, and all it means is that we knit every stitch.
 It yields a very distinct and recognizable knitted fabric.

 Today we are going to get down to the brass tacks of what it takes to get yourself knitting.
 I know I have readers who want to knit or used to knit but haven’t in a long time.
 Consider today’s update Part Two in a Seven Part Mini Course on getting yourself going or getting restarted as the case may be.
 If you already knit, then I hope you can still enjoy the free pattern and the new videos I made for this project.
 This is my first time making technique videos, and I’m pretty excited about it.
-(PS: Part one was the post on how to style your scarf and the free knitting pattern.
+(PS: Part one was the post on how to style your scarf.
 You’ll have to visit that post to get the pattern, but trust me.
 Soooooo worth it.)